 - It is possible that the soup will thicken some more after simmering.
 Check the texture — if too thick, add more broth.
 Taste once more and add salt and pepper, if needed.

-- Ladle the soup into bowls.
+- Ladle the chunky ham and mushroom soup into bowls.
 I recommend serving it with grilled cheese sandwiches.